DevExpress/devextreme-documentation/concepts/05 UI Components/Calendar/00 Getting Started with Calendar/10 Specify Zoom Level.md

 ##### React

-When using React, it is necessary to add the `default` prefix to the **zoomLevel** property to control the change of the component state.
+In the code above, the **zoomLevel** property has the `default` prefix.
+This prefix specifies that we will not handle property changes, and the Calendar should handle them internally.
 For more information, refer to the following article: [Uncontrolled Mode](/Documentation/Guide/React_Components/State_Management/#Uncontrolled_Mode).

     <!-- tab: App.js -->
     // ...